What to Do When Someone Dies in Wisconsin

 Where to Order

 Death certificates in Wisconsin are issued by the Wisconsin Department of Health Services, Vital Records.
 Your funeral home will typically order the initial copies for you as part of their services.
+Learn about what funeral homes charge and your rights under the FTC Funeral Rule.

 Visit Wisconsin Department of Health Services, Vital RecordsFiling Deadline

 In Wisconsin, a death must be registered within 5 days.
 The funeral home or attending physician typically handles the filing.
+Use our deadline tracker to see all critical filing deadlines.

 Probate in Wisconsin